The ROMANS: cheerful, volatile...

 The bottom line is that the human qualities of the savvy Romans make them happy, unaffected by an increasingly stressful and materialistic world.

-(Right): taking a break, at the Spanish Steps.
+(Right): Taking a cool break, on the Spanish Steps balustrade.

 Acting helps going by: would-be actors making their living as Roman soldiers by the Coliseum